 The Port Hills hold around 80km of trails.
-Riders, walkers, runners, trampers use them every day, thousands every week.
+Riders, walkers, runners, and trampers use them every day, thousands every week.
 CCC maintains the bulk of the network.
-But a large share of the work, the building, the upkeep, the care that keeps trails rideable, is done by clubs and volunteers.
+But a large share of the work, the building, the upkeep, the care that keeps trails rideable and enjoyable, is done by clubs and volunteers.

 That effort is scattered.
-Some zones are held by a single steward working mostly alone.
+Some zones are held together by a single steward working mostly alone.
 Others, like Vic Park, are looked after by whole clubs running big organized operations under CCC.
 Between those extremes sits everyone else.
-What they have in common isn't isolation.
-It's that no layer connects them.
-There is no shared calendar.
-No way to call for help across a valley.
-No single place the collective contribution is added up and seen.
+The network has cracks and gaps everywhere, tended by whoever happens to step up.
+But when it's more than one person can handle, how do they ask for help?

-People log their hours, some of them, in their own patches.
+People may log their own hours and what they are tending to, some of them, in their own patches.
 But nobody amalgamates it.
-So when it counts, when CCC sets a budget or a funder asks what the community actually puts in, there is no number for the network as a whole.
-The work is real.
-It's just invisible added together.
+So when CCC sets a budget or a funder asks what the community actually puts in, there is no accounting for the network as a whole.
+The work is real and happening.
+It's just not visible added together.

-And when a steward steps back, the record of what they did can go with them.
-The next person often starts without knowing what's already been tried.
+And when a steward steps back, the record of what they did can go with them, and the lack of ongoing maintenance is only noticed when the trail starts to degrade and people wonder why.

-Malcolm McClurg started pulling these people together as the Port Hills Track Heroes.
-Just the stewards, the clubs, the volunteers already doing the work, in one place for the first time.
+In 2026, Malcolm McClurg started pulling these people together as the Port Hills Track Heroes.
+Just the stewards, the clubs, the volunteers already doing the work.
 That was the beginning.
-This Society is what grew out of it: built by the people who came together to make the scattered effort add up to something.
+This Society is what grew out of it: built by the people who came together to make the scattered effort add up to something bigger and better.

-Every comparable place in New Zealand has a body like this.
+Most comparable places in New Zealand already have a body like this.
 Rotorua, Nelson, Queenstown: each has some group that coordinates the trails, chases the funding, and speaks for the people maintaining the network.
-Christchurch never developed a lasting one.
+Christchurch never developed a lasting, network-wide one.
 Instead it has many small groups, a lot of good work, and no layer connecting them.
-That gap is the whole reason we exist.
+That gap is the whole reason for us to exist.

 The work is real and it is already happening.
 We don't do it.
 The stewards and clubs and CCC do.
 What's missing is everything around the work: the coordination, the resources, the voice, the record.
 So that's what we take on.

 We record the hours and add them up across the network, so the effort stops being invisible to the councils and the funders.
-We hold an entity that can apply for the regional grants individual stewards and small clubs mostly can't reach.
+We provide for coordination: shared calendar and communication channels.
+We hold an entity that can apply for the regional grants individual stewards and small clubs mostly can't reach, and share resources back out across the network.
 And we give the network one voice.

 That last one matters more than it sounds.
-Right now, when CCC or DOC or a private landowner makes a decision about the trails, there is no single group that speaks for the network as a whole.
+Right now, when CCC or DOC or private landowners make decisions about the trails, there is no single group that speaks for the network as a whole.
 Decisions get made about the network without the network in the room.
-We want to be the body those land managers can call: one accountable, trusted point of contact that represents the public interest in these trails.
+Our ambition is to become a body those land managers can call: one accountable, trusted point of contact that represents the public interest in these trails.
 Not to take over anyone's patch.
 Not to speak over clubs who already speak well for their own zones.
 To make sure the whole network is represented when it counts.
+That standing has to be earned, not claimed.
+But if not us, then who?

 We also keep the record.
 A steward works their zone and does what they can.
-We log the work: what was done, when, by whom.
+Stewards log their work.
+We amalgamate it and hold it in one place: what was done, when, by whom.
 Some of what a steward learns isn't obvious from looking, what floods, what's been tried before.
 We capture what we can, starting with the work logs, and we'll likely find better ways as we go.
-Not to replace what a new steward sees for themselves.
-To make sure the work is recorded, and the next person doesn't start cold.
+And if one steward leaves and another steps up to take their place, this info could complement what they see for themselves in understanding the state of the trails.

 We don't run the trails.
 The people already doing the work do.
 This is the line the whole Society is built around: we resource and connect the work, we don't take it over.
 Your zone is yours.
 What falls between the zones is ours to recognize, and see to.

-Five principles follow from all of this.
+Five guiding principles follow from all of this.
 Read them and you understand the rest.

 -